Zagreb Travel Guide

 Ljubljana (Slovenia): Ljubljana (Slovenia’s capital) is only 120 km from Zagreb.
 So, it is easy to reach it and discover its old city center with Ljubljanica River’s Triple Bridge.
 You can also visit Lake Bled, whose magical island is not far away.
 Try booking a tour here.

 Olimje is one of Europe’s most beautiful villages, but its spa is even more fascinating.
-We recommend taking this short trip and enjoying a relaxing day at one of its spas.
+We recommend taking this short trip and relaxing at one of its spas.

-Rovinj, Istria: Take a day trip to Rovinj in Istria when visiting Croatia.
+Rovinj, Istria: When visiting Croatia, take a day trip to Rovinj in Istria.
 The Town’s Venetian-influenced architecture and picturesque views, including the Church of St. Euphemia, are must-sees.
 Take a stroll along the harbor to fully appreciate its beauty.
 Book the Istria Tour from Zagreb if you want to see Rovinj.

 Varaždin is one of the hidden gems.
 Its many Baroque palaces and churches surround a calm, pedestrianized center.